WGS / GSS Thesis

 The proposal must reflect your grasp of the following core themes:

-Theses use gender as a category of analysis.
+Theses use gender and/or sexuality as intersectional categories of analysis.

 Theses are interdisciplinary in methodology.